When we discuss optimizing email marketing, we often turn our attention to subject lines rather than email preheaders.

 Remember, the email preheader is a second opportunity to engage your customer.
 Avoid repetition.
 When viewed in an inbox, the subject line and preheader text accompany one another, so don’t misuse this inbox space by repeating the subject line.
-Use actionable language; give the user a reason to click through.
+Give the user a reason to click through.

-Uber does a great job of using actionable language to drive their message home.
-Without repetition, their preheader assists the subject line while delivering a powerful CTA.
+Uber does a great job of driving their message home.
+Without repetition, their preheader assists the subject line while clarifying the intent of the message.

 Our minds more readily recognize our own name more than other text.
 Grab your customer’s eye with their own name or utilize geographical details.
 Personalization can make your email stand out in a generic inbox.

-Sephora reiterates their subject line message in the preheader, but adds a hint of personalization by including the customer’s first name.
+Sephora reiterates their subject line message in the preheader, but adds personalization by including the customer’s first name.

 Put Your Email Preheader to the Test

 Ultimately, remember your objective: getting your emails opened.
 Align your text with your brand’s identity, know who your audience is and A/B test different ideas to find the preheader text that works for you.